europython-society/website/src/content/deadlines/01_questionnaire.md

 image: "./planning-survey.jpg"
 ---

-Share your thoughts and suggestions in our planning survey!
-Help us build a conference that works for **YOU**!
+Have ideas to make EuroPython 2025 better?
+Share them with us and help build a conference that works for **YOU**!